October 2, 2025

 Using your Photoshop powers for good?
 Let others know what you think about its capabilities:

 That fine print can be really tricky.
-Another popular way to falsely advertise a product or service in order to make it look more attractive is by not fully disclosing the actual price.
+Another popular way to falsely advertise a product or service to make it look more attractive is by not fully disclosing the actual price.
 Completely omitting a service charge, maintenance fee, or equipment fees is asking for a court case.

 Often, advertisers attempt to get around this with fine print, which is still considered deceptive.
 The FTC regulations state that in order for an advertisement to be lawful, all terms and conditions must be clear and legible.
 Advertisements that say something is 5 payments of $19.99 won’t fly.